choderalab/openmm7tutorials/alchemical-free-energy/README.md

 system.addForce(barostat)
 ```
 To allow one of the Lennard-Jones particles to be alchemically eliminated, we create a [`CustomNonbondedForce`](http://docs.openmm.org/7.1.0/api-python/generated/simtk.openmm.openmm.CustomNonbondedForce.html#simtk.openmm.openmm.CustomNonbondedForce) that will compute the interactions between the alchemical particle and the remaining chemical particles using a [softcore potential](http://dx.doi.org/10.1016/0009-2614(94)00397-1).
-The alchemically-modified particle has its Lennard-Jones well depth (`epsilon` parameter) set to zero in `NonbondedForce`, while the `CustomNonbondedForce` is set to evaluate only the interactions between the alchemically-modified particle and the remaining particles using [`addInteractionGroup()`](http://docs.openmm.org/7.1.0/api-python/generated/simtk.openmm.openmm.CustomNonbondedForce.html#simtk.openmm.openmm.CustomNonbondedForce.addInteractionGroup) to specify only interactions between these groups are to be computed.
+The alchemically-modified particle has its Lennard-Jones well depth (`epsilon` parameter) set to zero in the original `NonbondedForce`, while the `CustomNonbondedForce` is set to evaluate only the interactions between the alchemically-modified particle and the remaining particles using [`addInteractionGroup()`](http://docs.openmm.org/7.1.0/api-python/generated/simtk.openmm.openmm.CustomNonbondedForce.html#simtk.openmm.openmm.CustomNonbondedForce.addInteractionGroup) to specify only interactions between these groups are to be computed.
 A global context parameter `lambda` is created to control the coupling of the alchemically-modified particle with the rest of the system during the simulation.
+The Lennard-Jones parameters `sigma` and `epsilon` are implemented as per-particle parameters, though this is not strictly necessary in this case since all particles are equivalent.
 ```python
 # Retrieve the NonbondedForce
 forces = { force.__class__.__name__ : force for force in system.getForces() }